I'm Here

 If you have yet to experience flood damage but live in an area where floods are possible, it is important to note that most homeowners insurance policies do not cover flood damage.
 Flood insurance must be purchased from the National Flood Insurance Program managed by FEMA.

-If you’re an Indiana Farm Bureau Insurance customer and have experienced storm damage, we would recommend you file a claim.
-Your claims representative will walk you through the process, determine coverage and provide resources if the damage resulted from an uncovered flood event.
+If you’re an Indiana Farm Bureau Insurance customer and have experienced storm damage, we recommend you file a claim.
+Your claims representative will walk you through the process, determine coverage, and provide resources if the damage resulted from an uncovered flood event.

 In addition to water damage, floods often present hazards like strong currents, debris and electrical dangers.
 The American Red Cross provides flood safety tips to consider before and after your area experiences flooding.
-Never walk, swim or drive through floodwater, doing so would result in an increased risk of drowning.
+Never walk, swim or drive through floodwater, as doing so increases your risk of drowning.
 Avoid power lines, poles and wires.
 The combination of water and electricity can lead to electrocution.

 According to the CDC, floodwaters can be dangerous and expose you to infectious diseases, contaminants and may lead to injuries.
 The CDC advises washing with soap and water if you’re exposed to floodwaters, seeking medical attention if exposed wounds come in contact with floodwaters, and other tactics to reduce your risk of exposure.